robert-mccarthy-ca/modern-druid/README.md

 This is meant to be an openly available project.
 Feel free to open an issue, propose improvements, or fork it to build your own farm.

-> Still just one dude with a crazy idea that won't stop running through his head.
+> This is still just one dude with a crazy idea that won't stop running through his head.
 But let’s try anyway.
 Let's at least hammer out the idea, see if it's sound before abandoning it.

 ---